About Kiran

 In 1994, The Lion King came out in theaters.
 It made a big impression on a 13 year old kid.
 Probably bigger than it should have.
 Definitely bigger than anyone else I knew, so I turned to this “Internet” thing we were hooked up to.
 In short order, I discovered the newsgroup alt.fan.lion-king.
 This lead, eventually, to the Lion King WWW Archive, then to TLKMUCK, alt.fan.furry and FurryMUCK.
 From that point, it was a slow downward spiral of awesome.

 I went through a progression of characters.
 Many names and species came and went.
 But the important part was the fantasy.
 It gave an incredibly awkward and geeky teenager an outlet from teenage frustrations.
 It was both incredibly isolating, and incredibly liberating at the same time.
-I would go through every day at school (or after-school work) as “[real name here],” but inside, I was a lion that fought space battles, or a Native American wolf who hung out in a bar, or a vixen who hauled cargo and fought pirates on the high seas.
+I would go through every day at school (or after-school work) as “[real name here],” but inside, I was a lion that fought space battles, or a wolf who hung out in a bar, or a vixen who hauled cargo and fought pirates on the high seas.
 Little escapist fantasies that helped me get through each day.

 In 2003, I went to Anthrocon for the first time, and had an amazing time.
 I met so many awesome people.
 One of the people I met, in the Atlanta airport, was a guy named Flain.
 A few months later, I see him pop up on a mailing list I followed about a little con they were trying to start in Atlanta.
 I figured, what the hell, I’ll lend a hand because I was only an hour and a half away.